polkadot-developers/polkadot-docs/develop/parachains/get-started/index.md

 # Get Started

-Learn how to start building with the Polkadot SDK, from installation and basic concepts to creating and deploying your own custom blockchain.
-In these sections, you'll start with an overview of the Polkadot SDK and its components.
+Learn how to start building with the Polkadot SDK, from installation and basic concepts to creating and deploying your custom blockchain.
+In these sections, you'll begin with an overview of the Polkadot SDK and its components.
 Next, get your developer environment ready with guidance on installing the Polkadot SDK and related dependencies.
-Once you're ready to build, learn how to use pre-built chain templates to streamline the development process.
+Once you're ready to build, learn how to use pre-built chain templates to streamline development.
 Finally, find the information you need to configure and deploy a custom chain to Polkadot.

 ## Start Here